Some of you might think:

 Wait for a moderate amount of time (about an hour) before going to bed.

 Your metabolism is slower at night.
 Digestion takes longer.
-Resting after you eat is necessary, but it is not the same as sleeping.

 So rest your butt comfortably on the sofa to…